greenwood-suzanne/hot_METS/README.md

 # Requirements:
-  -Sample data
+  *Sample data
-  	*located in the MiSeq_SOP folder on this repository -Silva v132 database files.
+  	*located in the MiSeq_SOP folder on this repository *Silva v132 database files.
-  	*DADA2-formatted Silva training files can be found at: https://zenodo.org/record/1172783#.WtvfsWbMyu5 -Scripts 'part1.R' and 'part2_miseq.R'
+  	*DADA2-formatted Silva training files can be found at: https://zenodo.org/record/1172783#.WtvfsWbMyu5 *Scripts 'part1.R' and 'part2_miseq.R'
   	*located in 'Sample_Pipeline' folder

   *The METS Pipeline folder contains the same files as Sample_Pipeline, however input parameters have been specifically ammended for the METS data (not published in repository due to size constraints).